kapilvaidya24/kapilvaidya24.github.io/index.md

 ## Contact

-You can contact me by sending a mail to kapilv@mit.edu.
+You can contact me by sending a mail to kapilvaidya24@gmail.com.

 \[[Github](https://github.com/kapilvaidya24)\] \[[FB](https://www.facebook.com/kapil.vaidya.39/)\]